sarahcolbert/sibling_roh_analysis/README.md

 b) add requirements as needed.

 ### Covariate data
-A covariate file should be provided containing the following columns, if available:
+A covariate file should be provided containing the following columns:
-IID, age, sex (male = 1, female = 0), first 10 genomic principal components
+IID, age (defined as 2022 (or 2021?) minus birth year), sex (male = 1, female = 0), first 10 genomic principal components.

 Column names should exactly match the example below: